AIDEdgeInc-Lab/.github/profile/README.md

 Welcome to the **AID Edge Inc. Lab** repository for cutting-edge AI-driven solutions.
 This repository contains the core projects developed by our team, focusing on:

--**Orbital Intelligence**: Real-time AI inference for satellite systems.
+- **Orbital Intelligence**: Real-time AI inference for satellite systems.

--**Airwave NanoML**: Optimized lightweight AI models for wireless networks.
+- **Airwave NanoML**: Optimized lightweight AI models for wireless networks.

--**FusionAI Networks**: Hybrid AI frameworks for seamless integration of edge and cloud.
+- **FusionAI Networks**: Hybrid AI frameworks for seamless integration of edge and cloud.

--**Knowledge Hub**: Comprehensive documentation and tutorials.
+- **Knowledge Hub**: Comprehensive documentation and tutorials.

--**AI Enablement Suite**: Tools for data preparation, model evaluation, and deployment.
+- **AI Enablement Suite**: Tools for data preparation, model evaluation, and deployment.

 ---